ipfabric/docs/docs/releases/known_issues/cisco/Dropping_support_for_ACL_on_Cisco_Firepower.md

+---
+description: IP Fabric supports Cisco Firepower Zone Firewall feature which extends (to L7) and improves capabilities of IP Fabric to detect and correctly evaluate...
+---

 # Dropping Support For ACL On Cisco Firepower

 In IP Fabric v4.3 we are introducing support for Cisco Firepower Zone